IT5003 - Data Structures and Algorithms (Python)

 Syllabus

-This is what you will learn in IT5003 as taught by Prof Halim, compare it with the superset CS2040S version:
+This is what students learn in IT5003 as taught by Prof Halim, compare it with the superset CS2040S version:

 Course Registration Additional FAQ